pv286-team/project/docs/report/60_bit_parser.md

 ### Encountered problems
 One of the main problems in the implementation was the use of the `byte` type, which is signed in Java.
-Therefore, it was necessary to create custom helper functions to implement the bit shift.
+Therefore, it was necessary to create a custom helper functions to implement the bit shift.